andrewen11/Book-recommendation-system/README.md

 # Book Recommendation System with Singular Value Decomposition (SVD)

-### Warning: Before running the "ipynb" file, make sure you have uploaded the Books.csv (which is found in the compressed .gz archive) and Ratings.csv files.
+### Warning[!!!]: Before running the "ipynb" file, make sure you have uploaded the Books.csv (which is found in the compressed .gz archive) and Ratings.csv files!

 ### Overview:
 - This Python script implements a Book Recommendation System using Singular Value Decomposition (SVD) for collaborative filtering.